sferik/t-ruby/README.md

 #### Search Tweets in another user's timeline that match a specified query
     t search timeline @sferik "query"

+#### Search Tweets and include user info with each tweet
+    t search all "puppy" -U --csv

 ## Features
 * Deep search: Instead of using the Twitter Search API, [which only goes back 6-9 days][search], `t search` fetches up to 3,200 tweets via the REST API